 Try and aim to be in bed before 10pm.
 After 10pm pitta can kick in and our energy may begin to rise.
 Before bed, take Pukka Wholistic Triphala to rejuvenate your digestion and get it ready for the next day ahead.

 Cleansing for your dosha type

 The vata cleanse

-Vata naturally has difficulty holding onto energy and need to be cautious when cleansing.
+Vata types tend to have difficulty holding onto energy and need to be cautious when cleansing.
 A short cleanse of one to three days with simple nourishing foods such as rice and mung-beans will help calm the mind and rekindle the digestive fire without weakening the body.

-Think about adding aromatic but not hot herbs such as fennel, cumin, coriander and turmeric into your meals.
-Herbs that really support the vata constitution are those that will help create a sense of balance and stability, but also nourish the body at a deep level.
+Think about adding aromatic but not hot herbs and spices such as fennel, cumin, coriander and turmeric in your meals.
+Herbs that really support the vata constitution are those that help create a sense of balance and stability, and also nourish the body at a deep level.

-Gentle but nourishing herbal remedies such as Pukka Essential Spirulina capsules and Pukka Clean Greens will support the body throughout every stage of a cleanse without letting it become depleted.
+Gentle but nourishing herbal remedies such as Pukka Clean Greens Superblend will support the body throughout every stage of a cleanse without letting it become depleted.
 Balancing herbs such as ashwagandha will also help to support the nervous vata emotions.

 The pitta cleanse